 Installing an air source heat pump

-ASHPs look similar to air-conditioning units and are less disruptive to install than ground source heat pumps, as they do not require any digging in your garden.
+ASHPs look similar to air-conditioning units.
+They are less disruptive to install than ground source heat pumps, as they do not require any digging in your garden.

 An ASHP works a bit like a refrigerator in reverse.
 The process consists of an evaporator, a compressor and a condenser.
 The ASHP absorbs heat from the outside air, then the heat pump compressor increases the temperature of that heat.
 So you can use it to warm up your home.

 In the summer, an air-to-air heat pump can be operated in reverse.
-So it can be used like an air-conditioning unit, to provide cool air for your home.
+So it can be used like an air-conditioning unit to provide cool air for your home.